python-control/python-control/doc/optimal.rst

   res = opt.solve_ocp(sys, timepts, X0, cost, constraints)

-The `sys` parameter should be an :class:`InputOutputSystem` and the `timepts` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated (the time points need not be uniformly spaced).
+The :code:`sys` parameter should be an :class:`InputOutputSystem` and the `timepts` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated (the time points need not be uniformly spaced).